hetvi955/weatherapp/README.md

 # weatherapp

 weather app using openweathermap.org.
-Gets weather data from the API, renders corresponding canvas.
+Gets weather data from the API, renders corresponding canvas. (images and animation)